scaredyfish/blender-rhubarb-lipsync/README.md

 ![Options panel](img/panel.PNG)

-In pose mode, select the bones you want to keyframe, then click the Rhubarb Lip Sync button and wait for the process to complete.
-There is no progress indicator yet, but your keyframes will appear when the process is complete.
+In **pose mode**, select the bones you want to keyframe, then click the Rhubarb Lip Sync button and wait for the process to complete.
+The mouse cursor will change to a progress indicator, and your keyframes will appear when the process is complete.

 ## Troubleshooting

 In the event of problems, you can use the system console (Window->Toggle System Console on Windows, or start Blender from a command line on Mac/Linux) to get more info on progress and error messages.
+When reporting an issue, please include any errors reported here.